 - To reduce the risk of admissions and re-admissions associated with cardiovascular disease

-- To reduce health inequalities by ensuring a consistent, national approach to lipid management, using a NICE approved clinical pathway
+- To reduce health inequalities by ensuring a consistent, national approach to lipid management, using a NICE endorsed clinical pathway

 - To provide more treatment options to high-risk patients who remain at risk despite maximum tolerated statin therapy.